jhu-ip/cs220-s22/syllabus.md

 dealing with illness in the family and other pandemic-related hardships.
-The instructor and student must establish a timetable for submitting the unfinished work with a final deadline no later than the end of the third week of the Spring 2022 semester.
+The instructor and student must establish a timetable for submitting the unfinished work with a final deadline no later than the end of the third week of the Fall 2022 semester.
 Exceptions to this deadline require a petition from the instructor to the student's academic advising office before that date.
 When entering an Incomplete grade in SIS, faculty must include a reversion grade which represents the grade the student will